kapetan/the-hunt/README.md

 A small 2D multiplayer game written in Javascript for moderne browsers which support the `canvas` and `requestAnimationFrame` APIs.

-Use the arrow keys to move around and `space` to shoot (has no effect at the moment).
+Use the arrow keys to move around and `space` to shoot.

 To start the game clone this repository and run the following in a terminal.